 Love them or hate them, if you have young children & perhaps if you don’t, you are going to spend a lot of your time at Disney World seeking the Famous Walt Disney World Characters.

-Walt Disney World provides extensive facilities for all forms of disability including visual, auditory, mobility & cognitive disabilities.
+Walt Disney World provides extensive facilities for all forms of disability.
 You are able to contact Walt Disney World at (407) 560-2547 or [email protected] prior to your visit to discuss your requirements.

-Electric Conveyance Vehicles & wheelchairs are available for rent at all Walt Disney World theme and water parks as well as Disney Springs.
-They are available on a first-come-first-served basis and are only available for daily rental.
+Electric Conveyance Vehicles & wheelchairs are available for daily rental at all parks and Disney Springs.
 If you are going to need a scooter for several days, we recommend looking at a long term rental.